fredhutchio/git_github_intro/class3.md

 The second line sends (pushes) the local changes to the remote repository:

-		git push -u origin main
+		git push -u origin master

-`origin` references the remote repository, and `main` indicates the branch.
+`origin` references the remote repository, and `master` indicates the branch.
 You should refresh the webpage following pushing to see the contents of your remote repository match those in your local.

 If you are unsure what remote repository (or repositories) are connected to your local repository,